 Decontamination procedures differ in procedures mainly in relation to variables.
 Decontamination of responders, decontamination of victims, and decontamination of vehicles.
-The second variable is a type of CBRN substance that is needed decontaminate.
+The second variable is the type of CBRN substance that needs to be decontaminated.

 The aim is generally to reduce the threat either by reducing the concentration of the contaminant, chemically converting the toxic substance into a less toxic substance or by killing of microorganisms.